FarronF/limerick-council-meetings/meetings/2014/10/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th September 2014.md

 unanimously agreed to defer making a decision on this matter to allow Councillors in

-the area to meet with the Planners to discuss the concerns raised and, if necessary,--- to have a second round of consultations with the residents,the various interested
+the area to meet with the Planners to discuss the concerns raised and, if necessary,
+---
+to have a second round of consultations with the residents,the various interested

 groups and the wider community.
 A Special Meeting of the Metropolitan District